-This appliance must be connected to the main power supply by means of a circuit breaker or a switch with a contact separation of at least 3 mm in all poles.
+This appliance must be connected to the main power supply by a circuit breaker or a switch with a contact separation of at least 3 mm.

 DANGER

 • ASK AN AUTHORIZED DEALER OR QUALIFIED INSTALLATION PROFESSIONAL TO IN-STALL/MAINTAIN THE AIR CONDITIONER.